s-light/slight_Fade/README.md

 # slight_FaderLin
-arduino library for simple linear fadings (LED or other things)
+arduino library for simple linear fading (LED or other things)

 the library can fade from the 'current' value to a new one in an given time.